Lokowitz/homelab/openmediavault/notification/README.md

-Notification script for Openmediavault to Gotify
+Notification script for Openmediavault to Gotify.

-just place the "gotify" file in /usr/share/openmediavault/notification/sink.d on your OMV system and activate notifications via smtp.
+Just place the "gotify" file in /usr/share/openmediavault/notification/sink.d on your OMV system and activate notifications via smtp.

 Based on this documentations:
 https://gotify.net/docs/pushmsg